-30. Notice of Application (Refer to Ministerial Development Regulations, Sections 13 & 15)

-- (1) Notice of an application shall, at the applicant's expense, be given when: - (a) A variance is to be considered under Regulation 12 Variances, - (b) A change in a non-conforming use is to be considered under Regulation 50 Non-Conforming Uses, - (c) A proposed development is listed as a discretionary use in Schedule C, - (d) A comprehensive development is proposed in accordance with Regulation 45 - Comprehensive Development, or - (e) Council determines an application is such that the public should be notified. - (2) In accordance with Regulation 13 Notice of Variance of these Regulations and Section 13 of the Ministerial Development Regulations, notice of a variance application will be given directly to persons who are likely to be affected and a minimum of seven (7) days will be provided for persons to respond. - (3) In accordance with Regulation 50(4) Non-Conforming Uses of these Regulations and Regulation 15 of the Ministerial Development Regulations, notice of an application to change a non-conforming use will be given directly to persons who are likely to be affected, and in addition will be posted on the Community Channel, or posted on local bulletin boards, or published by advertisement in a newspaper circulating in the area.
-A minimum of seven (7) days from the posting of the notice will be provided for persons to respond. - (4) Notice of an application to develop a discretionary use will be given directly to persons who are likely to be affected, and in addition will be posted on one or more of the following: Council's Facebook page, the Community Channel, local bulletin boards, or by advertisement in a newspaper circulating in the area.
+- 30. Notice of Application (Refer to Provincial Development Regulations, Sections 13 & 15) - (1) Notice of an application shall, at the applicant's expense, be given when: - (a) A proposed variance is to be considered under Regulation 12 Variances, - (b) A proposed change in a non-conforming use is to be considered under Regulation 50 Non-Conforming Uses, - (c) A proposed discretionary use is to be considered in accordance with Regulation 95 Discretionary Uses. - (d) A proposed comprehensive development is proposed in accordance with Regulation 45 Comprehensive Development, or - (e) Council deems an application is such that that the public should be notified. - (2) In accordance with Regulation 13 Notice of Variance of these Regulations and Section 13 of the Provincial Development Regulations, notice of a variance application will be given directly to persons who are likely to be affected and a minimum of seven (7) days will be provided for persons to respond. - In accordance with Regulation 50(4) Non-Conforming Uses of these Regulations and Regulation 15 of the Provincial Development Regulations, notice of an application to change a non-conforming use will be given directly to persons who are likely to be affected, and in addition will be posted on the Community Channel, or posted on local bulletin boards, or published by advertisement in a newspaper circulating in the area.
+A minimum of seven (7) days from the posting of the notice will be provided for persons to respond. - (4) In accordance with Regulation 95 Discretionary Uses, notice of an application to develop a discretionary use will be given directly to persons who are likely to be affected, and in addition will be posted on one or more of the following: the Community Channel, local bulletin boards, or by advertisement in a newspaper circulating in the area.
 A minimum of seven (7) days from the posting of the notice will be provided for persons to respond. - (5) In accordance with Regulation 45 Comprehensive Development, notice of an application to undertake a comprehensive development will be given directly to persons who are likely to be affected, and in addition will be posted on the Community Channel, or posted on local bulletin boards, or published by advertisement in a newspaper circulating in the area.
 A minimum of seven (7) days from the posting of the notice will be provided for persons to respond.